bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - Toasts will auto hide after a default of 5 seconds (5000ms).
 The duration can be changed via the `auto-hide-delay` prop (value is specified in milliseconds), and disabled with the `no-auto-hide` prop.
+- When auto-hide is enabled, and you hover over the toast, the auto-hide countdown will be paused until you unhover the toast.
+You can disabled this feature by setting the `no-hover-pause` prop to `true`.
 - Toasts include a close button on their top right to allow users to manually dismiss them.
 The close button can be removed via the `no-close-button` prop.
 - Titles are optional, but should be included, titles are rendered inside a `<strong>` element,